Click here for the current schedule of classes.

 Courses are typically offered throughout the year on day, evening and weekend schedules.
 The courses can be taken at either our Rockville Centre campus or at our Suffolk Center in East Farmingdale.
 You may begin your studies at any time.

 The schedule of classes comes out in our catalog which is mailed twice a year to students who have made an inquiry or registered within the last 6 months.
 However, the most up-to-date scheduling information can be found on this webpage.
 We will also email you monthly reminders of the upcoming schedule if you have provided us with an email address.
+Request a catalog or join our mailing list.

 Plan of Study